luccareinehr/gsoc-final-submission/README.md

 ### Learnings:
 - Communication is key
-- Write issues to not forget them and begin discussions
+- Submit issues to not forget them, and to begin discussions
 - Don't reach for help without doing your own research
 - Reflect to be clear when explaining an issue, otherwise it will just confuse who you're talking with
 - Know how to adapt your communication style with people from different backgrounds than mine